About COVID-19 and NOVA Dental Anesthesia

 Virtual and In-Office Consultations Available

-The safety, health and well-being of our patients has always been our top priority.
+The safety, health, and well-being of our patients have always been our top priority.
 Our policies and procedures always exceed federally mandated guidelines to protect our patients and staff.

 What to expect upon arriving for your appointment.

 - Our appointment reservations will be limited on a daily basis to reduce the number of patients in our office to abide by the social distancing guidelines.

 - We ask that our patients wear face mask if available.

 - All our patients will be screened before entering our office, this includes taking their temperature.
 If you have a driver, they will be screened as well.

 - Only patients scheduled for treatment will be allowed in the office after screening unless there are extenuating circumstances, such as minors being accompanied by an adult, patients with needed assistance.
 We ask that all other guest wait in their vehicles – NOT THE RECEPTION AREA.